Boykin Spaniel

 Best For

-Boykin Spaniels are best for pet parents with active lifestyles and access to big outdoor spaces for all the high-spirited exercise they need and love.
-Generally playful, friendly and good with kids, Boykin Spaniels can be great family pets.
+Originally bred to hunt birds in South Carolina, Boykin Spaniels are athletic, intelligent pups.
+They're the ideal companion for pet parents who lead active lifestyles (think hiking, biking, swimming) and have access to big outdoor spaces for all the high-spirited exercise they need and love.

 Boykin Spaniel Traits